poroping/terraform-provider-fortios/docs/resources/switchcontrollerinitialconfig_vlans.md

 * `default_vlan` - Default VLAN (native) assigned to all switch ports upon discovery.
 This attribute must reference one of the following datasources: `switch-controller.initial-config.template.name` .
 * `nac` - VLAN for NAC onboarding devices.
 This attribute must reference one of the following datasources: `switch-controller.initial-config.template.name` .
-* `nac_segment` - VLAN for NAC segemnt primary interface.
+* `nac_segment` - VLAN for NAC segment primary interface.
 This attribute must reference one of the following datasources: `switch-controller.initial-config.template.name` .
 * `quarantine` - VLAN for quarantined traffic.
 This attribute must reference one of the following datasources: `switch-controller.initial-config.template.name` .
 * `rspan` - VLAN for RSPAN/ERSPAN mirrored traffic.
 This attribute must reference one of the following datasources: `switch-controller.initial-config.template.name` .
 * `video` - VLAN dedicated for video devices.
 This attribute must reference one of the following datasources: `switch-controller.initial-config.template.name` .